Galarope/portofolio/README.md

+# chaudron_de_galaboudine

 ### Description

-A personal portofolio, designed using reactJS.
-Used to display and present all my projects as a web developer.
+Non-offical e-commerce website using ReactJS, designed to sell some skyrim merch.

 ### Install

 Make sure that Node.JS and NPM are both installed on your device.
 You can now open a new terminal and use the command line : npm install -g create-react-app .